Lookahead Tree-Based Rollouts for Enhanced Trajectory-Level Exploration in Reinforcement Learning with Verifiable Rewards: Discussions

 \section{Discussions}

-To rigorously evaluate the behavior and advantages of \our\ under varying conditions, we conduct a comprehensive set of controlled experiments.
+To evaluate the behavior and advantages of \our\ under varying conditions, we conduct a comprehensive set of controlled experiments.
 Unless otherwise specified, all analyses in this section are performed using the DAPO algorithm on the Countdown dataset, with all other hyperparameters and architectural settings held consistent with the main experiments.
-Scalability with rollout number, analyses on efficiency, impact of different similarity metrics, and key statistics of \our\ are provided in Appendix \ref{app:analyses}.
+Comparison with other rollout strategies, impact of different similarity metrics for pruning, impact of branching and pruning thresholds, analyses on efficiency, and key statistics of \our\ are provided in Appendix \ref{app:analyses}.